Booyaka101/dynamic-jobs-economy/SPIGOTMC_UPDATE_GUIDE.md

 ### **File Naming**:
 - Always include version in filename
-- Use consistent naming: `PluginName-Version.jar`
+- The produced JAR is shaded by default
-- Example: `DynamicJobsEconomy-1.0.1.jar`
+- Example: `DynamicJobsEconomy-1.0.4.jar`

 ---